Cybersecurity Specialist Training

 - Financial aid may be available to those who qualify (our Admissions team will help you apply)

 IT Security Certifications

-Herzing’s Cybersecurity training program includes skill development focused on helping students prepare for top IT security certifications and designations.
+Herzing’s Cybersecurity Specialist training includes skill development to help students prepare for top IT security certifications and designations.

 - Systems Security Certified Practitioner (SSCP)